 They make sense for:

-They are usually not ideal during rush hour or for longer trips, where trains or taxis are more reliable, and you may end up sitting in traffic and exhaust fumes.
+They are usually not ideal during rush hour or for longer trips, where trains or taxis are more reliable.
+You may also end up sitting in traffic and exhaust fumes.

 How Most Visitors Combine Transport